M4THIA5/Chatbox-Python/README.md

 python3 ./chatboxServer.py

-python3 ./chatboxClient.py # in an other shell
+python3 ./chatboxClient.py --username "YourName" # in an other shell

 deactivate # exit environment